 - Lebanes & Levantine

 Many Emiratis and expats eat out at least once a week, according to the KPMG 2017 UAE Food & Beverage Report, with brunch a hugely popular pastime on Fridays (the first day of the weekend).
-Something of a Dubai tradition, it is enjoyed by residents and tourists alike
+Something of a Dubai tradition, it is enjoyed by residents and tourists alike.

-Due to the extensive number of international dishes available at any time of day, takeaways and restaurant visits are a real temptation
+Due to the extensive number of international dishes available at any time of day, takeaways and restaurant visits are a real temptation.

 The average amount of overtime worked in Dubai is five hours according to UBS Prices and Earnings 2015.
-This means that many people are working the maximum 48-hours a week allowed – or even longer – making a lack of time and convenience primary reasons for eating out or ordering in
+This means that many people are working the maximum 48-hours a week allowed – or even longer – making a lack of time and convenience primary reasons for eating out or ordering in.

-Due to the higher costs associated with importing certain items, grocery shopping can be expensive – leading many single residents and couples to grab fast food options or visit low-cost eateries
+Due to the higher costs associated with importing certain items, grocery shopping can be expensive – leading many single residents and couples to grab fast food options or visit low-cost eateries.

-A new 5% VAT charge7 now applies to many products, and could increase day-to-day costs.
+A new 5% VAT charge now applies to many products, and could increase day-to-day costs.
 All food will be subject to this levy, which is part of a move by the Gulf Cooperation Council to strengthen the region’s economic position in the wake of a period of lower oil prices.

 Is eating out bad for your health?

-The World Health Organisation11 suggests limiting your daily intake of fat to no more than 30% of your daily food intake
+- The World Health Organisation suggests limiting your daily intake of fat to no more than 30% of your daily food intake

-Aim for a balance in your daily intake by eating the right proportions of a variety of foods
+- Aim for a balance in your daily intake by eating the right proportions of a variety of foods

-Explore healthier options.
-For example, Emirati cuisine is influenced by Arabic, Iranian and Lebanese cuisine that includes plenty of grilled meats, one-pot stews, pulses and salads
+- Explore healthier options – for example, Emirati cuisine is influenced by Arabic, Iranian and Lebanese cuisine that includes plenty of grilled meats, one-pot stews, pulses and salads

-Avoid fried foods and creamy sauces, and view desserts such as Luqaimat (sweet fried dough balls) and Knafeh (sweetened cheese) as very occasional treats.
+- Avoid fried foods and creamy sauces, and view desserts such as Luqaimat (sweet fried dough balls) and Knafeh (sweetened cheese) as very occasional treats

 While the vast array of cuisine in Dubai can challenge everyone’s good intentions, the city is taking steps to reverse the trend towards obesity.